 - Cut the beef into two-inch cubes.
 Sprinkle with salt and pepper.
 Toss with the 4 tbsps. of flour.

 - In a thick-bottomed pot, heat the butter and olive oil.
-Brown the beef cubes in batches (read why).
+Brown the beef cubes in batches (read why you should).
 Transfer to a plate as they brown.

 - In the remaining oil, gently cook the chopped onion and tarragon for about a minute or until the onion pieces start to soften.
 Remember to scrape whatever browned bits are stuck at the bottom of the pot.